Lujain-sul/Linux_Server_Configuration/README.md

  - `sudo ufw default allow outgoing` to allow any request server tries to send outside
  - `sudo ufw allow ssh` to allow ssh
  - `sudo ufw allow 2200/tcp` ssh on port 2200
+ - `sudo ufw deny 22`
  - `sudo ufw allow www` for http
  - `sudo ufw allow ntp` for ntp
  - `sudo ufw enable` enable firewall
- - `sudo nano /etc/ssh/sshd_config` to open editor and change port number from 22 to 2200
+ - `sudo nano /etc/ssh/sshd_config` to open editor and change port number from 22 to 2200, set PermitRootLogin to no
  - `sudo service ssh force-reload` to restart

 - Now the provided instance terminal will not be available as it is using ssh port 22 by default, so access the server locally by downloading the SSH key pairs provided inside AWS account and run `ssh -i LightsailDefaultPrivateKey-eu-central-1.pem ubuntu@18.196.23.162 -p 2200`: